G-structure/acp-code-ui/README.md

 # Claude Code Web UI

-A modern web interface for Claude Code TUI that provides a rich, interactive experience for AI-assisted coding with Claude.
+A web interface for Claude Code TUI that provides a more interactive experience for AI-assisted coding with Claude.
+*I injured my left hand was annoyed with linux speech to text options so I wanted a way things could be edited and cut and pasted easier - the rest snowballed from there.

+Still missing some features, but is usable enough (have been using it 80% of the time compared to the standard TUI).

 ## ⚠️ IMPORTANT SECURITY NOTICE ⚠️